This post is sponsored by AZO Bladder Control®, but all opinions are my own. Consult your doctor or health care

 B) Lift your arms and legs off the floor and keep your nose in a hover above the mat.
 Flutter your arms and legs quickly, moving from the hips and shoulders (not the knees and elbows).
 Count and breathe as you flutter like this: Inhale-2-3-4, Exhale-2-3-4 and try to perform for 30-60 seconds.

-Stress incontinence is bothersome, but with the right exercises, it can be improved and when you’re in the midst of it, TENA has you covered.
+Stress incontinence is bothersome, but with the exercises, it can be improved and when you’re in the midst of it, TENA has you covered.
 The female body is amazing and childbirth is miraculous but you don’t need to suffer afterward!
 Don’t be embarrassed by stress incontinence and above all, see your doctor if you cannot find relief or feel your condition is severe.